I am an independent artist based in Saskatoon, Saskatchewan, Canada.

 each contributing distinct elements of emotion, color theory, and structure to my work.

-The large windows in my garden studio offer a direct connection to the beauty of the flora and the vast prairie sky,
+My home studio offer connection to flora and the vast prairie sky, creating a serene, tranquil environment.

-creating a serene, tranquil environment.
 In contrast, The Studio on 20th pulses with energy, fueled by the vibrant streets,

 Artist's Statement

-Beginning with the spontaneous use of tools and mediums, I cultivate a ground of uncertainty, intuitively allowing marks and forms to
+Beginning with spontaneous engagement with tools and materials, I cultivate a ground of uncertainty,

 I am motivated and trust in this quote: “Creativity is allowing yourself to make mistakes; Art is knowing which ones to keep.”